hasu234/Image_Classifier/README.md

 ```
 * Build the Docker image by running
 ```
-docker build -t Image_Classifier .
+docker build -t Image_Classifier.
 ```
 * Run the docker image
 ```
 docker run -d Image_Classifier
 ```
-if the container fails to run in the background, run it in the foreground using ```docker run -it Image_Classifier``` then exit to get the running container id
+if the container fails to run in the background, run it in the foreground using ```docker run -it Image_Classifier``` then exit to get the running container ID
 * Get the container ID
 ```
 docker ps